k8s-docs/knative-docs/source/snippets/install-kn.md

         Where `<path-to-binary-file>` is the path to the binary file you downloaded in the previous step, for example, `kn-darwin-amd64` or `kn-linux-amd64`.

-    1. Move the executable binary file to a directory on your PATH by running the command:
+    3. Move the executable binary file to a directory on your PATH by running the command:

         ```bash
         mv kn /usr/local/bin
         ```

-    1. Verify that the plugin is working by running the command:
+    4. Verify that the plugin is working by running the command:

         ```bash
         kn version
         ```

-=== "Using Go"
+=== "使用 Go"

     1. Check out the `kn` client repository: